Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Here is a chance for you to show you’re curious and aware of the landscape beyond your specific role, and ask a targeted question about the company’s readiness to respond.
 This will help you understand whether or not they are well positioned and get insight into work or company priorities that might be ahead.

-## How transparent is the company about operations/revenue/future plans?
+## How Transparent is the Company about operations/revenue/future Plans?

 ### Who to Ask:
 Executive / Boss’ Boss